 - Deliberate introduction of animals, plant material, micro-organisms and non-sterile soil into the Area is prohibited.
 Precautions shall be taken to prevent the accidental introduction of animals, plant material, micro-organisms and non-sterile soil from other biologically distinct regions (within or beyond the Antarctic Treaty area); - Visitors shall ensure that scientific and / or logistic structures, equipment and markers brought into the Area are clean.
-To the maximum extent practicable, equipment to be used within the area shall be thoroughly cleaned before entering the Area.
-Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Non-native Species Manual (Resolution 4 (2016); CEP 2019); - Poultry and all poultry products are prohibited from the Area; - Herbicides and pesticides are prohibited from the Area; - Any other chemicals, including radio-nuclides or stable isotopes, which may be introduced for scientific or management purposes specified in the permit, shall be limited to such quantities that will have no significant impact on the values of the Area;

-- Fuel, food, and other materials shall not be stored in the Area, unless required for essential purposes connected with the activity for which the permit has been granted.
-In general, all materials introduced shall be for a stated period only and shall be removed at or before the conclusion of that stated period; - All materials shall be stored and handled so that risk of their introduction into the environment is minimized; and - If release occurs which is likely to compromise the values of the Area, removal is encouraged only where the impact of removal is not likely to be greater than that of leaving the material in situ.
+To the maximum extent practicable, equipment to be used within the Area (e.g. including submersibles, Remotely Operated Vehicles, diving equipment, nets and lines etc.) shall be thoroughly cleaned before entering the Area.
+Visitors should also consult and follow as appropriate recommendations contained in the most recent edition of the Committee for Environmental Protection Non-native Species Manual (Resolution 4 (2016); CEP 2019); - Poultry and all poultry products are prohibited from the Area; - Herbicides and pesticides are prohibited from the Area; - Any other chemicals, including radio-nuclides or stable isotopes, which may be introduced for scientific or management purposes specified in the permit, shall be limited to such quantities that will have no significant impact on the values of the Area: - Fuel, food, and other materials shall not be stored in the Area, unless required for essential purposes connected with the activity for which the permit has been granted.
+In general, all materials introduced shall be for a stated period only and shall be removed at or before the conclusion of that stated period; - · All materials shall be used, stored and handled so that risk of their introduction into the environment is minimized; and - If release occurs which is likely to compromise the values of the Area, removal is encouraged only where the impact of removal is not likely to be greater than that of leaving the material in situ.